Karim Benzema: 2009–10: Transfer and adapting to Spain

 Benzema made his league debut for Madrid on 29 August 2009 against Deportivo La Coruña.
 He started the match, but was substituted out in the second half as Madrid won 3–2.
 A month later, he scored his first goal for the club in a 5–0 victory against newly promoted Xerez.
 After missing the mid-week match against Villarreal, against Tenerife at the weekend, Benzema scored his first double for Madrid in a 3–0 home victory.
 He made his Champions League debut for the club on 30 September in a group stage tie against Marseille.
 After failing to score a goal in the month of October, in the team's first match in November against Italian club Milan in the Champions League, Benzema scored the opener to give Madrid a 1–0 lead.
 His goal was later cancelled out by a Ronaldinho penalty.

 In late November, Benzema began appearing mainly as a substitute as manager Manuel Pellegrini preferred Gonzalo Higuaín in the lead striker role.
-To coincide with his benching, the striker was also being criticized by the Spanish media for his under-performance and difficulties settling in the country as he had not yet begun learning the Spanish language.
-He was even declared the "new Anelka" by a Marca blogger, referring to former Real Madrid striker Nicolas Anelka who had a tumultuous year at the club before being sold.
+To coincide with his benching, Benzema was also being criticized by the Spanish media for his under-performance and difficulties settling in the country as he had not yet begun learning the Spanish language.
+He was declared the "new Anelka" by a Marca blogger, referring to former Real Madrid striker Nicolas Anelka who had a tumultuous year at the club before being sold.
 Benzema was defended by his compatriot Zinedine Zidane, who admitted "after two months, I was also criticized" and that Benzema was "a talented player and talented players in Madrid must win".

 On 5 December, Benzema appeared as a substitute for Rafael van der Vaart and scored the third goal in a 6–0 romp of Almería.
 The day after the match against Almería, Benzema responded to the criticism by stating, "I am totally integrated and very happy at Real Madrid", and, "Yes, I have improved my adaptation.
 I have a new home and I'm learning Spanish to understand myself better with my teammates."
 After nearly a month coming off of the bench, he started alongside Higuaín away to Valencia on 12 December.
 A week later, Benzema returned to the bench.
 Following an injury to Higuaín in early January 2010, Pellegrini inserted Benzema back into the starting lineup.
 After failing to score in his first two starts in the absence of Higuaín, against Deportivo La Coruña on 30 January, he scored a double in an important 3–1 away win.
 Following the return of Higuaín, Benzema was relegated back to a substitute's role and finished the campaign by making eight consecutive appearances off the bench.
 Included in one of those appearances was his final goal of the season against Athletic Bilbao in a 5–1 win.